Table of contents

 Why is Step 10 of the 12-Step Program important?

-Step 10 is all about admitting when you are wrong and taking immediate steps to right the wrong and nip the problem in the bud before it grows into something bigger.
-Taking a personal inventory means you watch for daily emotional disturbances that can trigger you to use drugs or alcohol and address them before they become significant problems.
+Step 10 is about admitting when you are wrong.
+It is important to take quick action to fix the mistake.
+This helps stop the problem before it gets bigger.
+Taking a personal inventory means you look for daily emotional issues.
+These issues can make you want to use drugs or alcohol.
+It is important to deal with them before they become big problems.

 One of the primary benefits of Step 10 is that it helps you keep a clean spiritual house.
-When you quickly admit your mistakes and take responsibility for them, you prevent them from growing into feelings of anger and resentment, which can ultimately result in relapse.
+When you quickly admit your mistakes and take responsibility, you stop them from turning into anger and resentment.
+This can help prevent a relapse.
 Not only is this beneficial to you, but it is also likely to improve your relationships with others.

 To work Step 10, you’ll need to change the way you deal with negative emotions.
-In being willing to release them right away, you will also learn to stop blaming others for your negative emotions and take responsibility, admitting that you may be in the wrong also.
+By letting go of them quickly, you will learn to stop blaming others for your negative feelings.
+You will take responsibility and admit that you might be wrong too.

-Essentially, Step 10 of the 12-Step Program helps us deal with life and relationships in a way that’s conducive to recovery and long-lasting sobriety.
+Step 10 of the 12-Step Program helps us handle life and relationships.
+This approach supports recovery and lasting sobriety.
 Working this step will help you develop a plan of daily action to cope with life, grow spiritually, and protect your sobriety.

 How should I work Step 10 of the 12-Step Program?